patryk2710/MusicVisuals/README.md

 - You should start by creating a subclass of ie.tudublin.Visual
 - There is an example visualiser called MyVisual in the example package
 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

+## to do
+- Color changing to set color based on amp
+- Song selector
+- multiple cubes
+- *cube edges expanding based on fft*
+- make bottom band prettier
+- squares expanding from middle, make a moving look

 # Description of the assignment